7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 Initial investment:

-- 7x14 Tray Kit: $32.97
+- 7x14 Tray Kit: visit the product page for current pricing

-- Seeds for first grow: $5-10
+- Seeds for first grow: $5 to $10

 Per-grow costs:

-- Seeds: $2-5 per tray
+- Seeds: $2 to $5 per tray

 - Electricity (windowsill): $0

-- Electricity (grow light, 12 hours/day): $0.10-0.25 per grow
+- Electricity (grow light, 12 hours/day): $0.10 to $0.25 per grow

-- Nutrients: $0.50-1.00 per grow
+- Nutrients: $0.50 to $1.00 per grow

-Total per tray: $2.50-6.00 depending on variety and setup
+Total per tray: $2.50 to $6.00 depending on variety and setup.

-Cost per ounce: Approximately $1.00-1.50
+Cost per ounce: Approximately $1.00 to $1.50.

-Grocery store comparison: Organic microgreens cost $25-40 per pound ($4-6 per ounce)
+Grocery store comparison: Organic microgreens cost $25 to $40 per pound ($4 to $6 per ounce).

-Savings: 70-85% compared to store-bought organic microgreens
+Savings: 70% to 85% compared to store-bought organic microgreens.

 Cost Per Grow (Soil/Coco Method)